 You can't completely ignore the reactions of your fellow mammal (despite this dog's overt message).
 We are social animals and you can end up with a lot of cortisol if you don't take your fellow mammal into account.
 But you can't get a positive reaction from your fellow mammals all the time.
 You need the confidence to keep asserting your needs despite the ups and downs.
 Sometimes you will get the rewards you seek, and sometimes you will just barely avoid getting your fingers bitten off by a troop-mate.

 A “just right” level of pride is no easy target.
 You may work hard to build confidence, only to hear someone say “She thinks well of herself!”
 Your mammal brain may turn on the emergency broadcast system in response.
 But it will stop if you stop judging other people's confidence, and stop worrying about what they think of yours.You can give your inner mammal a well-deserved rest.

 A great movie about confidence is Romantics Anonymous.
-(Emotives Anonymous is the title in the original French, and refers to a real 12-step program.)
+(The title in the original French is "Emotives Anonymous," which refers to a real 12-step program.)
 The opening song of the movie is very clever.

 “I have confidence in sunshine.
 I have confidence in rain.